classroomtechtools/appscripts-modules-ft-svelte/README.md

 > The project provides these `clasp:xyz` commands for convenience, but it is still using `.clasp.json` and `.clasprc.json` as normal.

+You don't have to use Svelte, you could just use the modular approach instead.

 ## Quickstart: Modules

 From above, we see that the developer works inside of one directory, and the build process ensures that all of the frontend application code is bundled up into one file, the `index.html` file.
 The same sort of pattern applies with writing modules.
 Whereas with frontend development, the build process is automatic with changes immediately updating in the browser, there are some extra steps to take with modules.
 (But they’re worth it!)

-Anything JavaScript code you write in `./src/modules` is primed to be bundled up into one big file and placed into `./src/project/Bundle.js`.
+Any JavaScript code you write in `./src/modules` is primed to be bundled up into one big file and placed into `./src/project/Bundle.js`.
 But you have to be explicit and tell the bundler what variables to export though, and for that we use the `export` statement.

 ```js
 // ./src/modules/exmaple.js